Donnnno/candybar-foss/README.md

 An F-Droid compatible version of Candybar, easy to use, and free of Google libraries!

-Get started by downloarding the sample here: https://github.com/Donnnno/candybar-foss-sample/archive/main.zip
+Get started by downloading the sample here: https://github.com/Donnnno/candybar-foss-sample/archive/main.zip

 Original description below: